 How to decide how many data points should be split into validation dataset?
 Generally speaking, The smaller dataset you have, the larger percentage it should be.
 The key point is that your validation dataset must have to be representative to the whole dataset.
 The same is for the test dataset.

-For ImageNet-1K dataset, people normally take validation part as test data since the label for test part is not public available.
+For ImageNet-1K dataset, people normally take validation part as test data since the labels for test part is not publicly available.
 Training can be without specially handed out validation dataset from train part like in the original ResNet paper because the training plan is fixed ahead.

 Batch normalization [1] is not for data pre-processing.
 It’s employed as a learnable layer in neuron networks, especially CNNs.
 In order to stablize and speed up the model training, batch normalization is commonly applied just after convolutional layers.